Update November 2020

 Congratulations to Gloria Steslicke, the recipient of our LCCO Music Merit Award!
 She has been a member of the LCCO flute section for the past two years.
 Gloria will be graduating from North Moore High School and will be attending UNCG as a music education major with a concentration in flute.
 She has been a member of the North Moore High School Marching Band and was a featured soloist.
 She is the daughter of Joe and Wendy Steslicke of Bear Creek and a flute student of LCCO principal flutist, Jessica Simmons of Sanford.
 The LCCO wishes her a very bright future.

-Now in its thirty-second season in the heart of North Carolina, the Lee County Community Orchestra brings together some forty volunteer musicians of mixed ages and musical backgrounds.
+The Lee County Community Orchestra brings together some forty volunteer musicians of mixed ages and musical backgrounds.
 Members range in age from high school students to senior citizens, all focused on preparing and presenting free concerts for the community, which includes Sanford, Lee County, and the surrounding area.
 Some bring professional music experience to the mix and others offer the satisfaction of a hobby pursued, but all contribute their desire to learn to play well in an ensemble.

 Whether you're interested in playing with the orchestra or in supporting the orchestra financially, please contact me, firstname.lastname@example.org.